The Presbyterian Church in Ireland

 The General Assembly is the highest decision-making body of the Church.
 One of its roles is to elect the Moderator, the chief public representative of the Church who serves for one year.
 The current Moderator is Rt.
-Rev. Dr. Frank Sellar, who is minister of Bloomfield Presbyterian Church in east Belfast.
+Rev. Dr. Noble McNeely, minister of First Holywood Presbyterian Church in County Down.

 The Moderator, however, is not the ‘head of the church’.
 The Code, or constitution of the Presbyterian Church in Ireland clearly states that ‘The Lord Jesus Christ is the sole King and Head of the Church…’

 You can read more about PCI’s structure and leadership here.
 The Church's administrative heart is Assembly Buildings, which is located at Fisherwick Place in Belfast.